dhaasler/madcuba-roi-import-tool/documentation.md

         ...macro code...
     }

-To install a Macro Tool select Plugins > Install... in the ImageJ window and select a macro file that contains a macro Tool command.
+To install a Macro Tool select Plugins > Install... in the ImageJ window and select a macro file that contains a macro tool.
 After that, the Tool will be available in the Toolbar of the ImageJ window.
 This Tool will not disappear when closing MADCUBA.